ospaarmann/exdgraph/README.md

 end
 ```

-**Important:** Please also note the instructions further down on how to run ExDgraph with Phoenix 1.3.
-It requires Cowboy 2 which means you have to change some things.

 ## Usage

-Again, this is work in progress.
-I'll add more examples on how to use this on the go.
-So far you can connect to a server and run a simple query.
 I recommend installing and running Dgraph locally with Docker.
 You find information on how to do that [here](https://docs.dgraph.io/get-started/#from-docker-image).
 To use this simple example you first have to [import the example data](https://docs.dgraph.io/get-started/#step-3-run-queries).
 You can just open [http://localhost:8000](http://localhost:8000) in your browser when Dgraph is running to execute and visualize queries using Ratel.

-At the moment simple queries, mutations and operations are supported via the DBConnection behaviour.
-Everything else is done directly via the Protobuf API.
-This will change.
-Check the tests for examples.
+At the moment simple queries, mutations and operations are supported.
+And to make things easier ExDgraph returns an Elixir map and you can also just insert a map.
+This allows you to insert a complex dataset with vertices and edges in one call.
+To make things even better: If there is a `uid` present anywhere in the map the record isn't inserted but updated.
+This way you can update and add records in one go.

+Also check the tests for more examples.

 **Example for a query**